harshw2284/Git-Journey/Day-02.md

    * origin is the default remote name for the repository you cloned from.

    It usually points to your own copy of the repo (especially on GitHub)

-    You push and pull changes from here
+   You push and pull changes from here.

    * upstream refers to the original/main repository you forked from.

-    Used to keep your repo updated with the original project
+   Used to keep your repo updated with the original project.
+## 4. What is the difference between git fetch and git pull?
+   * git fetch downloads changes from the remote repo but does NOT apply them to your working files.

+   Updates your local copy of remote branches

+   Safe: no automatic changes to your code

+   * git pull downloads + applies changes to your current branch.
+## 5. When would you clone vs fork?
+After forking, how do you keep your fork in sync with the original repo?
+   * Use clone when:

+   You just want a local copy of a repository

+   You have direct access (your own repo or team repo)

+   You plan to work and push directly

+   * Use fork when:

+   You don’t have write access to the original repo

+   You want to contribute to open-source projects

+   You need your own independent copy on GitHub